-The Group's sustainability and corporate social responsibility goals continue to zero in on value creation for our shareholders, employees, customers, suppliers, business partners and other key stakeholders.
-Sound corporate governance, upholding health and safety standards, mitigation of environmental impact, efficient resource utilisation as well as community care and engagement remain the key tenets of the Group's social and community commitments.
+The Group's sustainability and corporate social responsibility goals continue to focus on value creation for our shareholders, employees, customers, suppliers, business partners and other key stakeholders.
+Rigorous corporate governance practices, upholding health and safety standards, mitigation of environmental impact, efficient resource utilisation as well as community care and engagement remain the key tenets of the Group's social and community commitments.